 ‘Oh, no, no, no, no, no,’ said the steward, highly amused.
 ‘That’s just outside, sir.
 In the Pavilion a jacket must be worn at all times.
 May I see your membership, please?’
 Dunc duly showed him his card.

-‘Oh, Surrey!’ said the steward, delighted.
+‘Oh, you’re Surrey,’ said the steward, nodding to himself.
 ‘Well, that explains everything.’

 I’ve never visited as generally speaking I prefer peace to war, though I appreciate that every now and again you have to stand up and be twatted.
 I consider the IWM a shrine to those brave souls who fought for our right to relax in the afternoon with a pint and a bag of peanuts.
 And like me, it’s free.